Last Updated: Jul 15, 2019 Views: 287760

 Apply online (or fill out and print the paper application) and then present a valid photo ID in-person at any SFPL location to receive a library card.
 The Library does not issue library cards online; you must visit in-person.

-- People ages 13-17 can show ID or have a parent / guardian sign.
+- People ages 13-18 can show valid ID or have a parent / guardian sign.

 - A parent / guardian must sign for anyone under age 13.